 Why the locals love it: Camille Jaccoux, of Black Crows skis, says “this is a historical place with people from all over the world, and in minutes you can be on the Mont Blanc Massif.”

 Top Tip: “Head up the Aiguille du Midi lift and you'll find yourself in big, wild mountains,” says Camille.

 Beloved by the Victorians, Interlaken remains equally popular with to this day, thanks to its fairytale surroundings.
 The town is often upstaged by its spectacular setting on the shores of Lake Thun and Lake Brienz, but it’s also home to a handsome city centre with an elegant vibe – expect restaurants and café culture rather than party bars along its main street, the Hoheweg.

-The town attracts its fair share of tourists, but is still cheaper to live in than any of the incredible surrounding ski resorts - Grindelwald, Murren, and Wengen are close by, and Zermatt, at the base of the Matterhorn, isn't far away either.
+The town attracts its fair share of tourists (and in winter, there's a lively après ski scene) but it is still cheaper to live in than any of the surrounding ski resorts.
+When you do want to go skiing however, the ski resorts of Grindelwald, Murren, and Wengen are all close by, and Zermatt, the legendary ski town at the base of the Matterhorn, isn't far away either.